-As a result of the closing of the Transaction, TOTVS now has shared control (equivalent to 50% of the share capital) of TOTVS Techfin and will recognize the result of this dimension in the Equity line.
+Once the transaction is completed, TOTVS will have shared control (equivalent to 50% of the capital stock) of the Techfin Dimension, and will recognize the result of this dimension in the Equity Method line.

 Aiming at contributing to achieve its strategic goals, the Company constantly assesses investment and divestment opportunities.
 The major transactions carried out by the Company are shown in paragraph b. of this section.